urlaube/podcastfeedhandler/README.md

 ```

 ## Usage

-To use the handler you can add values to header of your content files located at `/user/content/*`.
+To use the handler you can add values to the header of your content files located at `/user/content/*`.

 ### Block
 You can set the following value to `true` to define that the episode should be removed from podcast listings: